shalzz/shalzz.github.io/content/_index.md

 +++
 +++

-Hello, World!
+Hello World!
 I'm Shaleen Jain, a free software (free as in freedom) and free culture activist.
 Some of my work includes contributions to [VLC][3], [LineageOS][4] and [OpenWRT][5].
 I hope to help create a major free software project having a wide reaching impact.